All About Kit Homes

 You can do either.
 You can use your own design or ask us to supply you with a design that’s perfect for your needs and preferences.

-35% of the contract price after Council approval and agreement on delivery date
+After we will require a 35% of the contract price after Council approval and we keep in regular contact to organize on a delivery date.

-Remaining balance before delivery of all kit home components
+Finally the remaining 55% balance before delivery of all kit home components.

 Purchasing a Shed